-- Multicast data including heartbeat from all real-time & refresh channels is unavailable - Clients are unable to connect and log on RTS on primary site or, in the case of an already established RTS session, the TCP connection is disconnected or appears stale with no response from RTS servers.
-Client who has connected to RTS server on backup site is not affected. - OMD-C starts broadcasting DR Signal with DR Status "1" (DR in progress) repeatedly during the execution of recovery procedure - During the DR Status "1" (DR in progress), clients should clear all previously cached market data and prepare for any site failover operation if necessary. - OMD-C starts broadcasting the DR Status "2" (DR completed) status repeatedly once OMD-C has finished the recovery procedure and is functioning normally.
-Refresh and real time services are ready for clients to rebuild the latest market image. - After successful site failover, clients should follow the Interface Specifications and this Developer Guide to get the latest market snapshot from the refresh service before resuming receiving real-time data. - In any event, client systems must be able to detect the unavailability of the primary site and the full readiness of the backup site, i.e. when DR Status "2" is received.
+- Multicast data including heartbeat from all real-time & refresh channels is unavailable - Clients are unable to connect and log on RTS on primary site or, in the case of an already established RTS session, the TCP connection is disconnected or appears stale with no response from RTS.
+Client who has connected to RTS on backup site is not affected. - OMD-C starts broadcasting DR Signal with DR Status "1" (DR in progress) repeatedly during the execution of recovery procedure - During the DR Status "1" (DR in progress), clients should clear all previously cached market data and prepare for any site failover operation if necessary. - OMD-C starts broadcasting the DR Status "2" (DR completed) status repeatedly once OMD-C has finished the recovery procedure and is functioning normally.
+Refresh and real time services are ready for clients to rebuild the latest market image. - After successful site failover, clients should follow the Interface Specifications and this Developer Guide to get the latest market snapshot from the refresh service before resuming receiving realtime data. - In any event, client systems must be able to detect the unavailability of the primary site and the full readiness of the backup site, i.e. when DR Status "2" is received.
 For example, client systems which do not follow the recommended logic above but require "shutdown then restart" as part of their recovery procedure may not rely on DR Status "1" (DR in progress) for clearing all previously cached market data as this might have been done before the systems have reconnected to the OMD-C on the backup site.
 Nonetheless, the systems should still wait for DR Status "2" (DR completed) to start recovering through the refresh service as in the case of late client system startup when OMD-C is already disseminating data. - The duration from the loss of all multicast data (i.e., primary site shutdown) until the dissemination of the DR Signal message with the DR Status "2" (DR completed) (i.e., service resumption in the backup site) could be as short as 5 minutes.
 Clients should use this 5-minute failover time as a design objective in their automated OMD-C site failover solution.

-Considering clients subscribing to OMD Index Feed only may not have access to the dedicated multicast channel for the OMD-C DR Signal, another dedicated multicast channel accessible to such clients is assigned to disseminate the same DR Signal at the same time.
-"OMD Index Feed only" clients should follow the same procedures as above to process the index data received from the OMD Index Feed.
+Please note that OMD-Index Feed service is independent from OMD-C service, a dedicated multicast channel for OMD-Index DR signal declares the status of OMD-Index Feed service.
+Clients subscribing OMD-Index Feed should follow the same procedures as above to process the index data received from the OMD Index Feed.
+It is rare but possible that DR Signal is disseminated for OMD-Index to indicate the failover of OMD-Index to DR site, but no DR Signal is disseminated for OMD-C which indicates that OMD-C keeps running in the Primary site without failover.

 Please refer to the OMD-C Connectivity Guide for the two dedicated DR multicast channels assigned for OMD-C and OMD Index Feed.